Updated: August 2023

 “Extending Russia”: 2019 RAND report

-Summary of the 2019 RAND report, “Extending Russia: Competing from Advantageous Ground”.
+A summary of “Extending Russia: Competing from Advantageous Ground” (RAND)

 Russian Gas Pipelines